JessieDane/odin-recipes/README.md

 end note.
-i couldn't get to work a specific piece of text in different color. i eventually circumvented the issue by giving it it's own designation. i did also put in some "<!-notes->" to explain why i kept certain inconsistenties.
+i couldn't get to work a specific piece of text in different color. i eventually circumvented the issue by giving it it's own designation. i did also put in some "<!-notes->" to explain why i kept certain inconsistencies.

 Jessie D.

 final thoughts.
-rewarding, but i do need more time spend on figuring out the cascade of css. i understand the principle, but in practise this hasn't settled yet.
+rewarding, but i do need more time spend on figuring out the cascade of css. i understand the principle, but in practice this hasn't settled yet.

 Jessie D.